BrandonLee24/BrandonLee24.github.io/_posts/2018-08-22-Browns-Projected-53-Man-Roster.md

 Jamie Meder

+Carl Nassib

-Missed the Cut - Carl Nassib, Nate Orchard, Marcell Frazier, Lenny Jones, Jeremy Faulk, Blaine Woodson, Zaycoven Henderson, Daniel Ekuale
+Missed the Cut - Nate Orchard, Marcell Frazier, Lenny Jones, Jeremy Faulk, Blaine Woodson, Zaycoven Henderson, Daniel Ekuale

 <br>

-Despite being featured on Hard Knocks, Carl Nassib and Nate Orchard both miss the cut due to veteran Chris Smith and rookie Chad Thomas.
-Nassib is capable and could earn a spot, while the coaches love Orchard's motor.
-Both have things to prove before they will get a spot.
+Despite being featured on Hard Knocks, Nate Orchard misses the cut due to veteran Chris Smith and rookie Chad Thomas.
+Nassib is capable and earns a spot due to potential and more proven ability then Orchard.
 Jeremy Faulk could be the surpise defensive tackle to make it but Ogunjobi, Coley, and Brantley are so youthful and talented and Meder has been around so long that it would be shocking for Faulk to make it.

 <br>